argumatronic/argumatronic/noobs.markdown

 ### More General Programming (e.g. git tutorials, shell scripting, whatever seems to make sense here)

-git: good starting point with most common commands https://medium.freecodecamp.com/git-cheat-sheet-and-best-practices-c6ce5321f52#.ibfvkofmv
+git: good starting point with most common commands https://medium.freecodecamp.com/git-cheat-sheet-and-best-practices-c6ce5321f52#.ibfvkofmv very important to point out the git commands are the same no matter if it's github or not! that confused the fuck out of me.

 git: http://blog.plover.com/prog/two-things-about-git.html